gaoyao99409/learngit/readme.txt

-Git is a good software
+Git is a good version software
-Git is so good
+Git is free